How to Protect Yourself From Cyber Threats

 Make sure that you keep your computer, email and important passwords safe and secure.
 In order to do so, you may want to consider using a password-managing tool, such as LastPass.
 These third-party tools allow you to safely store passwords you typically use online, saving you the headache of having to remember multiple passwords across various sites.

-In regards to password creation and maintenance, there are few tips you can follow to help keep your accounts secure:
+For password creation and maintenance, here are a few tips you can follow to help keep your accounts secure:

-- Create long passwords (add numbers at the end to “pad” your password)
+• Create long passwords (add numbers at the end to “pad” your password).
+Over 12 characters long is recommended!

 Do you have questions?
 Would you like additional information about our services?
 Please connect with us.